 The banks’ problems go beyond the prospect of prison time for the perpetrators and criminal fines, however.

-Another of the troubles with running a years-long, well-organized, and widespread scheme in which banks cooperated with one another to stick it to their clients and other naive people speculating in the futures market is that it creates a large class of victims.
+Another of the troubles with running a years-long, well-organized, and widespread scheme in which banks cooperated to stick it to their clients and other naive people speculating in the futures market is that it creates a large class of victims.

 Now they eagerly await their opportunity to seek justice in civil court.
 And they can present citizen juries with numerous criminal convictions and mountains of evidence procured by the Justice Department.
 The civil liability for the banks involved could be enormous, particularly if punitive damages are involved.